Conflict turns my stomach. It makes my chest all tight and uncomfortable. I feel legitimately sickened by it.

 I know when to stand up and fight.
 You don’t want to argue with me, for real.
-When my emotions take over, I’ll cut a bitch.
+When my emotions take over, I’m unpleasant.
 And I don’t forgive easily.
 So that’s fun.

 I also know when to give up.
-I am not a doormat.
-I recognize when a line has been crossed and when it’s time to cut my losses.
-It’s never easy, but I know when it’s time to turn myself around and metanoia the hell outta there.
+I am not a doormat, but recognize when a line has been crossed and when it’s time to cut my losses.
+It’s never easy, but I know when it’s time to turn myself around and metanoia myself the hell outta there.

 How to do YOU deal with conflict?
 Do you feel the need to get in the last word?
 Do you have to win?
 Or are you okay giving in a little for the sake of peace?